neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_24_OA.md

   - Renate Rutiku
 email:
 ratings: true
-summary: Participants see continuously changing stimuli and have to rate in which state the stimulus was when they first saw it.
+summary: "Participants see continuously changing stimuli and have to rate in which state the stimulus was when they first saw it. (old name: Onset of Awareness)"
 participants: 344
 cost_group: perception
 citation: